- Getting the public data file

 ORCID is releasing the Public Data File under a CC0 1.0 Public Domain Dedication developed by Creative Commons.
 Accordingly, ORCID will not impose restrictions or conditions (including those contained in the Terms and Conditions of Use and the Membership Agreement) on use of the Public Data File, but has posted recommended community norms for use.

-NOTE: If you are seeking information about how many ORCID record holders are at your institution, we recommend the the processes described at our Member Support Center rather than downloading the public data file.
+Note: If you are seeking information about how many ORCID record holders are at your institution, we recommend the processes described at our Member Support Center rather than downloading the public data file.

 To the extent possible under law, ORCID, Inc has waived all copyright and related or neighboring rights to ORCID Public Data File.
 This work is published from: United States.

 - Windows: A tool to unpack tar files such as Winrar or 7zip

 - XML-JSON conversion: From 2018, the file is provided only in XML format.
 Read on to learn how to generate JSON versions of the file.